elniebiet/Politico/README.md

 Andela BootCamp Project By Aniebiet Akpan

-Politico enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency.
+Politico enables citizens give their mandate to politicians running for different government offices while building trust in the process through transparency...